-Published 2014.
-This Issues in Ethics statement is a revision of Support Personnel (2004), which revised ASHA Policy Regarding Support Personnel (1979).
-It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics as revised in 2010.
+Published 2017.
+This Issues in Ethics statement is a revision of Speech-Language Pathology Assistants (2014), which revised Support Personnel (2004) and ASHA Policy Regarding Support Personnel (1979).
+It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2016).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

-Preparation of SLPAs may vary considerably across states and across work settings; however, the Speech-Language Pathology Assistant Scope of Practice policy document (ASHA, 2013) states, "...An SLPA must complete an approved course of academic study, field work under the supervision of an ASHA-certified and/or licensed SLP, and on the job training specific to the SLPA responsibilities and workplace behaviors."
+Preparation of SLPAs may vary considerably across states and across work settings; however, the Speech-Language Pathology Assistant Scope of Practice policy document (ASHA, 2022) states, "An SLPA must complete an approved course of academic study, field work under the supervision of an ASHA-certified and/or licensed SLP, and on the job training specific to the SLPA responsibilities and workplace behaviors."

 Tasks performed by SLPAs differ widely and may be limited to preparation of materials, checking the condition of equipment or programming, and providing instruction in the use of augmentative and alternative communication devices.
 Tasks also may include assisting the SLP with speech, language, and hearing screenings without interpretation; assisting the SLP during the assessment of students, patients, and clients exclusive of administration and/or interpretation; following documented treatment plans or protocols that are designed and supervised by an ASHA-certified SLP; compilation of data regarding client/patient/student performance; and assistance with research protocols.
 Differing levels of SLPAs also exist across work settings, states, or organizations.

-Because SLPAs are not individuals who can work independently, it is imperative that the professional with ASHA certification (and/or state licensure) ensures that their roles and responsibilities are clearly delineated.
-Items to be stressed may include, but not be limited to, ensuring that the appropriateness of client and task assignments are commensurate with level of training and experience, that there is adherence to and accountability of recognized standards of supervisory practices, and that SLPAs are appropriately identified to consumers, employers, colleagues, and regulatory and funding agencies.
+Because SLPAs are not individuals who can work independently, it is imperative that the professional with ASHA certification (and/or state licensure) ensure that their roles and responsibilities are clearly delineated.
+Items to be stressed may include, but may not be limited to, ensuring that (a) the appropriateness of client and task assignments is commensurate with level of training and experience, (b) there is adherence to and accountability of recognized standards of supervisory practices, and (c) SLPAs are appropriately identified to consumers, employers, colleagues, and regulatory and funding agencies.
 The responsibility of SLPAs is to comply with the mandates of the guidelines established with their supervisors.
 Lack of compliance will negatively impact the reputation of the supervisor and place the position of the SLPA in jeopardy.
-It is imperative that an ASHA-certified SLP appropriately supervise the SLPA, because the supervising SLP retains full legal and ethical responsibility for students, patients, and clients served by the SLPA.
-The amount of supervision may vary and must depend on the complexity of the case and the experience of the assistant.
+It is imperative that an ASHA-certified and/or licensed SLP appropriately supervise the SLPA because the supervising SLP retains full legal and ethical responsibility for students, patients, and clients served by the SLPA.
+The amount of supervision may vary, and must depend on the complexity of the case and the experience of the assistant.

 Principle of Ethics I: Individuals shall honor their responsibility to hold paramount the welfare of persons they serve professionally or who are participants in research and scholarly activities, and they shall treat animals involved in research in a humane manner.